MU-Data-Science/EVA/README.md

 Alternatively, you can use `SSH` to login to the node: `$ ssh -i /path/to/CloudLab/private_key_file  CloudLab_username@CloudLab_hostname`.
 (You can also run [ssh-agent](https://www.ssh.com/ssh/agent) on your local machine to add your private key.)

-6. Run the following commands on the shell:
+6. Run the following commands in the shell/terminal:

     **a.** Clone the repo in your home directory.